Localization for the Ising model in a transverse field with generic aperiodic disorder: Introduction

-On the other hand, if the random field is such that $\liminf_{s\to \infty}s^{d}g(e^{-s}) = \infty$ the locally correlated regions will percolate for any $\lambda > 0$.
-Thus, in this regime of {\it strong} disorder the phase portrait is drastically altered to remove the short range ordered phase.
+On the other hand, if the random field is such that $\liminf_{s\to \infty}s^{d}g(e^{-s}) = \infty$, the locally correlated regions will percolate for any $\lambda > 0$.
+Therefore, in this regime the ground state is long range ordered for all $\lambda > 0$.
+As this disorder regime eliminates a phase transition at positive $\lambda$ it is known as {\it strong} disorder.
 See Section \ref{randomcon} for details of the random disordered field case.

-Although it is known that the weakly disordered field obtains a short and a long range ordered phase, at large and small $\lambda $ respectively, the details of the phase portrait are undetermined.
+Although it is known that the weakly disordered field obtains a short and a long range ordered phase, at large and small $\lambda $ respectively, the details of the phase transition are undetermined.
 In particular, though it is known in the clean system $\delta(x) \equiv \delta$, that the phase transition is sharp \cite{BG09}, \cite{CI10} no corresponding result is known for disordered systems.

 As an alternative to characterizing the (almost sure) phase diagram of spin models with disordered defects one may consider the phase diagram for (a generic class of) ordered defects.